 This can be a great place for winter snow riding near Hobart, but only for those who have the right winter gear.

-Lots of opportunities up here for accidents as the trail is very rocky in places and you might not always have phone reception.
+Lots of opportunities up here for accidents as the trail is very rocky and slippery in places, with some very deep puddles, and you might not always have phone reception.
 Despite it's proximity to Hobart treat this as a remote area ride, carry a first aid kit and let someone know where you've gone.

 It's slightly uphill for the first half a kilometre, and you'll get your first taste of the puddles to come.
 0.5km from the start you'll come out into an open area with tracks leading off to the right and left.
 Continue straight ahead.
 The track starts heading downhill from here.
 The track to the right is the alternate route exit to Kaoota which is for experienced riders only (see route options).

-2.2kms from the start keep your eyes out for the turn off to your left which takes you out to Grey Mountain.
+There are a couple of small tracks that head off to the left and right, but if in doubt stick to what looks like the most used track and 2.2kms from the start keep your eyes out for the turn off to your left which takes you out to Grey Mountain.
 Unless you're just heading straight out to Pelverata Falls, turn left here.
+When I was last here there was a pole, but no signage indicating the turn.

-If heading straight to Pelverata Falls continue straight ahead for another 800 metres and you will come out at what I think was an old sawmill site on your left.
+If heading straight to Pelverata Falls continue straight ahead for another 800 metres and you will come out at an old sawmill site on your left.
 Continue straight ahead through a messy section of track divergences.
 Just past the sawmill site (3.2kms) you'll come to a Y junction.
 The left fork is where the main route comes in from (skip to this below).
+You'll go right.

 For those doing the larger circuit after turning left follow the track down across a fairly new bridge and then up into some bushland, at 2.9km from the start keep your eyes out for a rutted 4WD track heading off to your right - this is where you head down on your way back to get across to Pelverate Falls.

-7.8kms from the start you will come to a four way junction where you need to turn right and start climbing the last section to the top of Grey Mountain.
+7.8kms from the start you will come to a very obvious four way junction where you need to turn right and start climbing the last section to the top of Grey Mountain (following the power lines).
 The track straight ahead used to drop you out behind Cygnet but the private land owner at the other end no longer lets people through.

 Once you've had your fill of the views, turn you wheels around and head back the way you've come.
-Assuming you poke your nose down and have a look at the first dam (add 300 metres) on the way back then at about 15.5kms from the start you should get back to that 4WD track you passed on the way in at 2.9kms.
-Turn down this and make your way through this fun, muddy and rocky track as it heads down behind the sawmill site and around to a Y junction at 16.8kms from the start.
+At about 15.2kms from the start you should get back to that 4WD track you passed on the way in at 2.9kms.
+Turn down this and make your way through this fun, muddy and rocky track as it heads down behind the sawmill site and around to a Y junction at 16.5kms from the start.
+There are some very deep puddles on this section as it is little used, so if that's not your cup of tea, you could just retrace your steps to the junction and head in that way.
 This is where the track rejoins for those who didn't go out to Grey Mountain.

 Turn left here.
 And cross the creek and start heading up the hill on the other side.

-From the top of this little climb (17.2kms) the riding becomes pretty technical (muddy and rocky) and don't be surprised to find yourself pushing for sections.
-It is however all downhill until you come to an obvious junction on your right (18.0kms).
+This short, but steep, climb (16.9kms) gives you a taste of the technical (muddy and rocky) riding you'll be doing out to the falls and don't be surprised to find yourself pushing for sections.
+It is however all downhill until you come to an obvious junction on your right (17.7kms).

-Turn right at this junction and follow the track (ignoring the turn off to the left 100 metres further along) all the way to Pelverata Falls (19.4kms).
-You can get good views out over the falls from the end of the car park, or follow the foot pad down to the top of the falls.
+Turn right at this junction and follow the track (ignoring the turn off to the left 100 metres further along) all the way to Pelverata Falls (19.1kms) noting that this is the muddiest section with the deepest puddles.
+Don't be worried by what seem like multiple tracks heading off in different directions as you get towards the end.
+They are all just diversions where vehicles have tried to find new ways around puddles and they will all lead to the same car park in the end.
+You can get good views out over the falls from the end of the car park, and it is definitely worth following the foot pad down to the top of the falls (it's only about 200 meres).

 From the falls retrace your route to the old sawmill site and continue straight out along the track to your car.
-It's about 6kms back to your car from the top of the falls, making a total distance of 25.2kms.
+It's about 6kms back to your car from the top of the falls, making a total distance of 25 kms.